vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/18_THE_MISSION_TO_ENGLAND.md

 of the Committee, Mr. Tilak had to move heaven and earth.
 He received insults at every turn and ** was made to feel that he was a busy-body."
-Fortunately for him, the Delhi Congress took up the question of re- organizing the work in England.
-The Congress Depu- tation was specially charged with this work ; and until order was brought out of chaos, supplies were witheld.
+Fortunately for him, the Delhi Congress took up the question of re###organizing the work in England.
+The Congress Depu###tation was specially charged with this work ; and until order was brought out of chaos, supplies were witheld.
 Still, Mr. Polak and his friends in the Committee went on with their even course ; and under one pretext or